PranavPatel292/project-euler-107/README.md

 ## Why The Solution Is Correct

-Kruskal's algorithm is a greedy algorithm.
-At each step it picks the lowest weight edge that doesn't create a cycle.
-This greedy approach is mathematically proven to produce the Minimum Spanning Tree (MST).
+Essentially the Kruskal's algorithm is a greedy algorithm.
+At each step we pick the lowest weight edge that doesn't create a cycle.
+This greedy approach is that produces the Minimum Spanning Tree (MST).

 It works because: